karelTole/Semeel-jak/README.md

-# Semeel-jak-
+# Semeel jak - Means "forest" in Kiliwa language.

-A web app that bridges open research data with the gbif api and recommends datasets, taxa and geographies for novel research.
+Web app that bridges open research data with the gbif api and recommends datasets, taxa and geographies for novel research.